GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Gato GraphQL can be augmented via extensions, including:

-- [**Access Control**](https://gatographql.com/extensions/access-control/): Grant access to your endpoints (by user being logged-in or not, having some role or capability, and others), field by field
+- [Access Control](https://gatographql.com/extensions/access-control/): Grant access to your endpoints (by user being logged-in or not, having some role or capability, and others), field by field
-- [**Cache Control**](https://gatographql.com/extensions/cache-control/): Use HTTP caching to make your APIs faster
+- [Cache Control](https://gatographql.com/extensions/cache-control/): Use HTTP caching to make your APIs faster
-- [**Multiple Query Execution**](https://gatographql.com/extensions/multiple-query-execution/): Combine and execute multiple queries into a single query
+- [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution/): Combine and execute multiple queries into a single query
-- [**HTTP Client**](https://gatographql/extensions/http-client/): Interact with external services
+- [HTTP Client](https://gatographql/extensions/http-client/): Interact with external services
-- [**PHP Functions via Schema**](https://gatographql.com/extensions/php-functions-via-schema/): Adapt the data via standard PHP functions, always within the query
+- [PHP Functions via Schema](https://gatographql.com/extensions/php-functions-via-schema/): Adapt the data via standard PHP functions, always within the query
-- [**Automation**](https://gatographql.com/extensions/automation/): Execute queries when some event happens, chain queries, and schedule and trigger queries via WP-Cron
+- [Automation](https://gatographql.com/extensions/automation/): Execute queries when some event happens, chain queries, and schedule and trigger queries via WP-Cron
 - Many more

 Extensions have been bundled together, to satisfy several common use cases: